 Action Responsible Officer Timescale Service user literature to be reviewed and updated.
 Head of Nursing and Breast Care Nurses to review with public information group.
-March 2021
+Head of Nursing March 2021

 Update the text in the leaflet literature to ensure the appropriate timescales for sending results to women are included.